Welcome to PMConnection

 • Is there still value in obtaining the PMP certification?
 Answer here and then see the results from you peers.

-• Get a PMP Exam Prep Plan here.
+• Get a PMP Prep Pack here.

 • Find the PMBOK® Glossary Terms and Definitions 6th Edition 2017 online here.